 Genius is aptly named because it creates a high level skin renewal / lift from the subsequent new collagen production

-For those with skin that tends to pigment easily, microneedling offers an alternative to lasers that can cause post treatment discoloration.
+For those with skin that tends to pigment easily, microneedling offers an alternative to lasers that can cause post-treatment discoloration.

 The answer is yes, it can to a small degree, but there are limitations and warnings which demand attention.

-Because you’re puncturing your skin’s protective barrier, you must be VERY careful to not introduce bacteria into the skin that lives on the skin.
+Because you’re puncturing your skin’s protective barrier, you must be VERY careful to not introduce bacteria into the skin that live on the skin.
 An improperly sterilized roller is a disaster waiting to happen.

 It’s easy to buy cheap hand rollers and serums of unknown ingredients, quality or safety on the internet.
-You may see glowing reviews and claims and youtube instructions.
+You may see glowing reviews and claims and YouTube instructions.
 PLEASE think twice.
-Skin bacterial infections are no fun and can end up causing scars, skin necrosis and/or discoloration.
-Because professional devices in a medical office use sterile one-time use needle cartridges, there are not the concerns of infection, bent needles and other risks that can come with these non-medically overseen devices.
+Skin bacterial infections are no fun and can end up causing scars, skin necrosis, and/or discoloration.
+Because professional devices in a medical office use sterile one-time-use needle cartridges, there are no concerns of infection, bent needles, and other risks that can come with these non-medically overseen devices.

-Should you decide to use a home roller, get the shortest length needles, learn how to properly sterilize the roller AND your skin, know the risks, have realistic expectations and don’t overdo it.
+Should you decide to use a home roller, get the shortest length needles, learn how to properly sterilize the roller AND your skin, know the risks, have realistic expectations, and don’t overdo it.
 More does not mean better.

-If you’re interested in whether or not micro needling or microdermabrasion would be reasonable options for your skin concerns, we invite you to contact our dermatology office in Los Angeles online or by phone at 323-464-8046 to schedule your consultation.
+If you’re interested in whether or not microneedling or microdermabrasion would be reasonable options for your skin concerns, we invite you to contact our dermatology office in Los Angeles online or by phone at 323-464-8046 to schedule your consultation.
 Dr. Fitzgerald and our skilled staff serve clients in Larchmont, L.A., and Beverly Hills, California.